Rowing0914/Reinforcement_Learning/safe_reinforcement_learning/A_comprehensive_survey_Safe_RL/note_tutorial_ETH.md

     - $ || \pi(s_t, \theta) - \pi^*(s_t) || \leq \epsilon$ : Query-Efficient Imitation Learning for End-to-End Autonomous Driving by Jiakai Zhang, Kyunghyun Cho, AAAI, 2017
     - $Var[\pi(s_t, \theta)] \leq \gamma$ : EnsembleDAgger: A Bayesian Approach to Safe Imitation Learning by Kunal Menda, Katherine Driggs-Campbell, Mykel J. Kochenderfer, arXiv2018

-  - Prior Knowledge as backup for learning: to hold the safety at the early stage of learning process
+  - **Prior Knowledge as backup for learning**: to hold the safety at the early stage of learning process but the thing is that Need to know what is unsafe in advance.
+Without learning, need significant prior knowledge.
+The learner does not know what’s happening!

     - Provably safe and robust learning-based model predictive control by A. Aswani, H. Gonzalez, S.S.
 Satry, C.Tomlin, Automatica, 2013
     - Safe Reinforcement Learning via Shielding by M. Alshiekh, R. Bloem, R. Ehlers, B. Könighofer, S. Nickum, U. Topcu, AAAI, 2018